- Safe Zone Website: UTC/Safe Zone

-- Women’s Center – is committed to creating a community of diverse and empowered students through their
+- Women’s Center –Committed to creating a community of diverse and empowered students through core values

-core values

 of awareness and education on gender and social issues; activism and advocacy to engage

-our community in addressing issues of gender equity and social justice;
+our community in addressing gender equity and social justice; collaboration through

 Website: UTC/Women's Center

-- The Office of Multicultural Affairs - is committed to enhancing the academic, social, personal, and professional development
+- Office of Multicultural Affairs -Committed to enhancing the academic, social, personal, and professional development

 of all students through support and activities.
-OMA also offers a vibrant student
+OMA also offers a vibrant, student-focused

-focused

-center located on the 3rd floor of the University Center.
+center on the 3rd floor of the University Center.
 Valuing diversity is an integral

-part of the college experience and the office works in partnership
+part of the college experience and the office works in partnership with faculty and

-- Counseling Center - is a place where students can go to receive services designed to help handle day-to-day challenges
+- Counseling Center -A place where students can go for services to help handle day-to-day challenges

 while encouraging their personal growth and development.
-Services provided
+Services provided include

 Website: UTC/Counseling and Career Planning

-- Dean of Students Office -The mission of the Dean of Students Office is to advance the mission of UTC
+- Dean of Students Office -The mission of the Office of the Dean of Students is to advance the mission of UTC

 and the Division of Student Affairs.
 We seek to enhance the collegiate experience

-through intentional programs and services that promotes student learning, character
+through intentional programs and services that promote student learning, character

-development,

-and leadership.
-The Dean of Students office supports the institution’s values and
+development and leadership.
+The Office of the Dean of Students supports UTC values

 Location: University Center 399